-Seven out of eight Ontario turtle species are at-risk, with one of the most common threats being cars as they try to cross the road during nesting season.
+All eight of Ontario’s turtle species are at risk, with one of the most common threats being cars as they try to cross the road during nesting season.

 The City is working towards retrofitting existing roads with wildlife tunnels and funnel fencing through road reconstruction projects.
 Both Eastview Road and Niska Road have wildlife crossing installed.
 We require new roads to avoid crossing wetlands and where new roads cross the natural heritage system, we require wildlife tunnels and funnel fencing (e.g. Poppy Drive).
 Staff also monitor high traffic trails for nesting sites that are at risk from predators.

 Help protect local turtles

 - Drive cautiously where turtle warning signs are posted

 - Brake for turtles (and any wildlife) where it’s safe to do so

 - Never post or share the location of turtles or their nests online